c-yuwei/CompositeRFE/README.md

 ## Validation

-The simulated data is validated by comparing the **average path length** of generated networks with the theoretical values expected from Watts–Strogatz graphs.
-For reference, see Argun, A., et al. (2021). *Simulation of Complex Systems*.
+The simulated data is validated by comparing the **average path length** of generated networks with the theoretical values expected from Watts–Strogatz graphs as described in Argun, A., et al. (2021). *Simulation of Complex Systems*.
 IOP Publishing.
-[Link](https://iopscience.iop.org/book/mono/978-0-7503-3843-1)
+[Link](https://iopscience.iop.org/book/mono/978-0-7503-3843-1).
+This distribution also contributes to the Master’s thesis work of Yuxin Guo, _Software Quality Evaluation of AI/ML-Based Neuroimaging Tools_, conducted at the Department of Computer Science and Engineering (CSE), Chalmers University of Technology.

 ![Fig_4_1.png](media/Fig_4_1.png)
 >